FahadR004/FahadR004/README.md

 ## Hello 👋

 I am Fahad Rasheed, Computer Engineering Graduate from NED University of Engineering and Technology.
-I am currently enrolled as an IC Design Trainee in the INSPIRE USTP Program by PSEB.
+I am currently working as a Trainee Engineer in the Embedded Team at Digitek Engineering.

 As a Computer Engineering Student, I have a unique edge not only having knowledge of the abstracted software but the underlying hardware of computers.

-On the hardware side, I specialise in:
+I specialise in:
 - Verilog
 - SystemVerilog
 - RISC-V Architecture
 - FPGAs
 - Vivado / Quartus / ModelSim / EDA Playground
+- Linux
 - C / C++

-Whereas in software, I have worked with:
-- MERN
-- Flask
-- MySQL
-- JavaScript
 - Python
-- TailwindCSS

 I am capable of working in both domains and am passionate about them.
+Check out my GitHub profile to see the different projects I have worked on: https://github.com/FahadR004.

 You can reach out to me for any queries on my email, fahad.rasheed004@gmail.com.

 Cheers!